margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Home ##
 This home of mine
 It's been here all along
-The ancestors have been calling down
-Awakening from up above to what life is all about
+The ancestors have been calling down, singing down from heaven Awakening from up above to what life is all about

 Circling around this place called home again